squid-cache/squid-cache.github.io/AboutWiki.rst

  * Search for page titles or text within pages using the search box at the top of any page
  * See HelpForBeginners to get you going, HelpContents for all help pages.

 To learn more about what a WikiWikiWeb is, read about MoinMoin:WhyWikiWorks and the MoinMoin:WikiNature.
-Also, consult the M oinMoin:WikiWikiWebFaq.
+Also, consult the MoinMoin:WikiWikiWebFaq.

 This wiki is powered by MoinMoin.